baseonballs/mpower-sitedocs/site-docs/mathematics/aops/critical_thinking_framework.md

 - **Encourage Self-Reflection**: Incorporate metacognitive activities that prompt students to reflect on their thinking processes, helping them internalize critical thinking skills.

-By embedding these theoretical frameworks into educational practices, we can enhance our strategies for developing critical thinkers from a young age.
+By embedding these theoretical frameworks into educational practices, we can enhance our strategies for developing critical thinkers from a very young age.